royaltm/node-murmurhash-native/README.md

 * additional MurmurHash3 32 and 128 bit progressive implementations based on [PMurHash][PMurHash]
 * stream wrapper for progressive hasher with [crypto.Hash-like][crypto.Hash] bi-api interface
 * serializable state of the progressive hasher
-* variants with BE and LE byte order of hashes
+* BE or LE byte order variants of hashes
 * promise wrapper
 * prebuilt binaries for most standard system configurations